soobinrho/dotfiles-personal/README.md

 #    Also, `View` - `Hide Audio Tools` and `Hide Navigator`.
 # 6. Install VS Code.
 Install Black Formatter extension for Python formatting.
 Turn on format on save.
 # 7. Install WSL. `Turn Windows features on or off` and then enable `Windows Hypervisor Platform` and `Windows Subsystem for Linux`.
+# 8. Install Windows Sandbox from `Turn Windows features on or off`.
+It's useful for investigations.

 # ---------------------------------------------------------------------
 # My Favorite PowerShell Commands